erdogant/undouble/docs/pages/html/_sources/Examples.rst.txt

 Differential hash
 ------------------

 The differential hash function detected 28 images that could be linked to 31 images with an identical hash (threshold=0).
 A visual inspection showed no collisions but near-identical images (two motorbikes) were detected.
+By increasing the hash size to 16 (256-bit), 8 groups for 16 images were detected.
+No collisions were present but only some near-identical images, such as the motorbikes.
+By increasing the hash size to 16 (256-bit), 8 groups for 16 images were detected.
+No collisions and no near-identical images were present only images that are visually similar.

 .. |dhash_101objects| image:: ../figs/dhash_101objects.png